Home » Bedding advice » Can You Use An Electric Blanket With A Memory Foam Mattress?

 - Avoid using a hot water bottle or heating pad with an electric blanket.

-- Make sure the appliance is switched off when not in use.
+- Ensure the appliance is switched off when not in use.

 Share this article